Welcome to the first Godotes issue that has some non-itch data!

 The second point is just to make the numbers work.
-I have absolutely no idea how the sales/review ratio work on itch.
+I have absolutely no idea how the sales/review ratio works on itch.
 It could be more, it could be less, or it could be the same.
 If anybody has some data, please let me know.
 But in doubt, I'm just going to be an optimist and assume they are the same.
 Exactly the same.
 And I'm even going to take a step further: Unlike on Steam, there are a lot of games on itch with 0 reviews.
-That sucks, and it screw me up, because it makes the numbers much, much smaller.
+That sucks, and it screws me up because it makes the numbers much, much smaller.
 So, to have something to work with, I'm going to cheat: Every game with 0 reviews will be counted with 45 sales anyway.

 Is this a good methodology?
 Probably (almost certainly) not.
 But the numbers are going to be prettier, and that's all I can ask from them.

 So just don't look at these numbers waiting for anything more than a simplistic guess.
 Take them as a window to a very interesting and complicated subject.

 🧮 How many games are we talking about here?